open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 ### Describe the bug

-For the blog post [Learn how to instrument nginx with OpenTelemetry][] we created a small sample app that had a frontend application in Node.js, that called an nginx, which acted as a reverse proxy for a backend application in python.
+For the blog post [Learn how to instrument NGINX with OpenTelemetry][] we created a small sample app that had a frontend application in Node.js, that called an NGINX, which acted as a reverse proxy for a backend application in python.

-Our goal was to create a re-usable `docker-compose` that would not only show people how to instrument nginx with OpenTelemetry, but also how a distributed trace crossing the web server would look like.
+Our goal was to create a re-usable `docker-compose` that would not only show people how to instrument NGINX with OpenTelemetry, but also how a distributed trace crossing the web server would look like.

-While Jaeger showed us a trace flowing from the frontend application down to the nginx, the connection between nginx and python app was not visible: we had two disconnected traces.
+While Jaeger showed us a trace flowing from the frontend application down to the NGINX, the connection between NGINX and python app was not visible: we had two disconnected traces.

-This came as a surprise, because in a prior test with a Java application as backend we were able to see traces going from nginx to that downstream application.
+This came as a surprise, because in a prior test with a Java application as backend we were able to see traces going from NGINX to that downstream application.

 ### Steps to reproduce

-Follow the instructions on how you can [put nginx between two services][].
+Follow the instructions on how you can [put NGINX between two services][].
 Replace the java-based application with a python application, e.g. put following three files into the `backend` folder instead: